heejung0413/heejung0413/README.md

 ## 👩🏻‍💻 I'm Heejung – a frontend developer.

 I'm currently working at an IT company called **NextIntelligence.ai**, mainly focusing on frontend development.
-Lately, I've also been exploring **Cloud Services on AWS**, expanding my interest beyond the frontend.

 ### 📫 Contact
 - **Email**: heejung.codes@gmail.com